GeWu-Lab/MUSIC-AVQA/README.md

 ## Results

-1. **Audio-visual video question answering results** of different methods on the test set of Music--AVQA.
+1. **Audio-visual video question answering results** of different methods on the test set of MUSIC-AVQA.
 The top-2 results are highlighted.
-Please see the citations in the [[Paper]](https://ayameyao.github.io/Music--AVQA/static/files/Music--AVQA.pdf) for comparison methods.
+Please see the citations in the [[Paper]](https://ayameyao.github.io/MUSIC-AVQA/static/files/MUSIC-AVQA.pdf) for comparison methods.

    <div  align="center">
    <img src="figs/exp1.png" width = "100%" />